 Vulval intraepithelial neoplasia (VIN) is a skin disease where the cells on the surface of the vulva are abnormal and could change into a cancer.
 Find out about surgery for VIN.

+Surgery is usually the main treatment for vulval cancer.
 The surgery you need depends on how big the cancer is and how much of your vulva is affected.
-Find out about the different types of surgery.

 Get tips on what to take into hospital.